leeping/geomeTRIC/README.md

 one of the supported quantum chemistry software packages installed on your system.

-Supported QM packages are: TeraChem, Q-Chem, Molpro, and Psi4.
+Supported QM packages are: TeraChem, Q-Chem, Molpro, Psi4, and Gaussian 09/16.
 Supported MM packages are: OpenMM, Gromacs.

 Please refer to the example calculations for how to run the code.